community-moderation-effort/community-moderation-effort.github.io/src/pages/index.md

 which is used to block blatant spam bots and accounts used as part of an attack to disrupt conversation in a Matrix room.
-We have a dedicated page to describe what kinds of messages or abuse end up on this policy list that you can read.s
+We have a dedicated page to describe what kinds of messages or abuse end up on this policy list that you can read.